Jeffrey-Ede/Denoising-Kernels-MLPs-Autoencoders/README.md

 # Denoising-Kernels-MLPs-Autoencoders

-Denoising kernels, multilayer perceptrons and autoencoders for electron microscopy.

-This repository is in the works.
-A paper, more code, examples and more neural networks will be published here soon (by around the end of August).
+This repository is for the paper "Autoencoders, Kernels, and Multilayer Perceptrons for Electron Micrograph Restoration and Compression".

 ## Example Usage